AdobeDocs/analytics-platform.en/help/data-views/create-dataview.md

 ### Duplicate metrics or dimensions

-Duplicating metrics or dimensions and then modifying specific settings is an easy way to create multiple metrics or dimensions from a single schema field.
-Select the [!UICONTROL Duplicate] setting underneath the metric's or dimensions's name at the top right.
+Duplicating metrics or dimensions and then modifying specific settings is an efficient way to create multiple metrics or dimensions from a single schema field.
+Select the [!UICONTROL Duplicate] setting underneath the metric's or dimension's name at the top right.
 Modify the new dimension or metric and save it under a more descriptive name.

 ### Filter schema fields or datasets